-The Department of Planning, Industry and Environment (formerly Office of Environment and Heritage) Air program is a major NSW Government program that has operated for over 60 years.
+The Department of Planning and Environment Air program is a major NSW Government program that has operated for over 60 years.
 The program seeks to understand current air quality and its impacts, and determine how these have changed over time and are likely to change into the future.
 It aims to deliver high-quality and fit-for-purpose data and information on air quality in New South Wales to a wide range of end users.

 Our program logic